 A cellular office layout is accurate for administrative office layout in companies where regular jobs are required to be completed in high privacy.

-One of the main drawbacks of open office is the cacophonous environment which frequently creates disturbances for staff and results in lack of concentration.
+One of the main drawbacks of an open office is the cacophonous environment which frequently creates disturbances for staff and results in lack of concentration.

 Unlike open offices, cellular offices offer a commotion free and peaceful ambiance for the staff, thus, letting them to concentrate on their job.

-Particularly the programmers, analysts and technical staff find it immensely favourable for their jobs which demands high concentration and focus.
+Particularly the programmers, analysts, and technical staff find it immensely favourable for their jobs which demands high concentration and focus.

 A noiseless space is often essential for imaginative and innovative jobs which are easily accessible in cellular office layout.

-Contrasting to the open layout, people working in cellular office can work in peace, away from noises, avoiding movement of lots of people around, thus helping innovative or creative employees to be more productive in their outputs.
+Contrasting to the open layout, people working in a cellular office can work in peace, away from noises, avoiding movement of lots of people around, thus helping innovative or creative employees to be more productive in their outputs.

 4. Distinct Rankings and Motivations: